sreesadhan7/cis6930fa24-project3/README.md

         - conn: The SQLite database connection object.
     - The status() function generates a report summarizing the incidents stored in the database.
 It retrieves the count of each type of incident (grouped by its nature) and prints the results in alphabetical order.
     - The results are printed to the console, showing the incident nature and its corresponding count, separated by a pipe (|).

-## Example Usage to run commands:
-- To process the incident summary from a specified URL, use the following command:

-      pipenv run python project0/main.py --incidents "https://www.normanok.gov/sites/default/files/documents/2024-08/2024-08-01_daily_incident_summary.pdf"

 ### test_functions.py
 1) **test_fetch_incidents()**

    - Tests the fetch_incidents() function to ensure it correctly downloads a PDF from a given URL.
-   - Steps:
-       - Provides a sample URL to a PDF file for testing.
-       - Calls fetch_incidents() to download the PDF and returns the file path.
-       - Verifies that the downloaded file exists at the specified path.
-       - Cleans up by removing the temporary file after the test.
-   - This test checks whether the PDF is properly fetched and saved.

-2) **test_extract_incidents()**

-   - Tests the extract_incidents() function to ensure it correctly extracts data from a PDF and returns a pandas DataFrame.
-   - Steps:
-       - Provides a sample URL to a PDF file for testing.
-       - Calls fetch_incidents() to download the PDF and returns the file path.
-       - Calls extract_incidents() to extract incident data from the downloaded PDF.
-       - Verifies that the output is a valid pandas DataFrame.
-       - Checks if the DataFrame contains the correct columns: 'incident_time', 'incident_number', 'incident_location', 'nature', and 'incident_ori'.
-       - Ensures that the DataFrame is not empty (assuming the PDF contains data).
-       - Cleans up by removing the temporary file after the test.
-   - The test ensures that the incident data is correctly extracted from the PDF and structured in a DataFrame.

-3) **test_createdb()**

-   - Tests the createdb() function to ensure that:
-       - A new SQLite database file is created in the 'resources' directory.
-       - The 'incidents' table is correctly created in the database.
-   - Steps:
-       - Calls createdb() to create the database.
-       - Verifies that the database file exists at the expected location.
-       - Queries the 'sqlite_master' table to confirm the 'incidents' table is created.
-       - Cleans up by closing the connection.

-4) **test_populatedb()**

-   - Tests the populatedb() function to ensure that:
-       - A pandas DataFrame containing mock incident data is correctly inserted into the database.
-       - The 'incidents' table is populated with the mock data, and the data is retrievable.
-   - Steps:
-       - Creates a mock DataFrame with test incident data.
-       - Calls createdb() to create a test database.
-       - Uses populatedb() to insert the mock data into the database.
-       - Verifies that the data has been successfully inserted by querying the database.
-       - Cleans up by closing the database connection.

-5) **test_status(capsys)**

-   - Tests the status() function to ensure that the correct output is printed for the nature of incidents and their respective counts.
-   - capsys is a fixture provided by pytest that captures stdout and stderr output during the test.
-   - Steps:
-       - Creates a mock DataFrame with incident data, where 'Nature A' and 'Nature B' occur once each.
-       - Calls createdb() to create a test SQLite database.
-       - Inserts the mock data into the database using populatedb().
-       - Calls the status() function, which prints the nature of incidents and their counts.
-       - Captures the printed output using capsys.readouterr().
-       - Verifies that 'Nature A|1' and 'Nature B|1' are present in the output, ensuring the correct counts are printed.
-       - Cleans up by closing the database connection.
-     - This test ensures that the status() function correctly prints the nature of incidents and their occurrence count.

 ## Database Development
 This project uses an SQLite database to store and manage the incident data extracted from the incident summary PDFs.
 The following details outline how the database is created, structured, and used within the project.